Immigration Law Firm Serving New York City and Tri-State Area

 - Have resided continuously in the U.S. for 5 years preceding June 15, 2012;

 - Are currently in school, have graduated from high school, or have obtained a G.E.D.;

 - Have not been convicted of a misdemeanor offense or multiple misdemeanor offenses;

 - Not be over the age of 30

-are eligible for Deferred Action.
-With a grant of deferred action, DREAMers are eligible to receive an employment authorization card from USCIS which will allow them to obtain a social security card, and receive financial aid and scholarships for college.
-The grant of Deferred Action is valid for a two year period, and then must be renewed.
+With a grant of deferred action, DREAMers are eligible to receive an employment authorization card from USCIS which will allow them to obtain a social security card and receive financial aid and scholarships for college.
+The grant of Deferred Action is valid for a two-year period, and then must be renewed.